The Great Shift:

 Why do Transformers scale to trillions of parameters?
 Because they eliminated the for loop.

-The `lstm_vs_transformer_race.py` script processes a massive 1,000-word document in pure Python.
+We built `lstm_vs_transformer_race.py` to process a massive 1,000-word document in pure Python.

 The LSTM is forced to wait for the previous word 1,000 times.
 The Transformer computes all 1,000 words simultaneously via matrices.